 Day 17: Tatopani – Beni – Pokhara approx. 6 hours

-The hike keeps going down, along a single track, until Galeshwor.
+The hike keeps going down, along with a single track, until Galeshwor.
 We take a jeep from Galeshwor and drive for around 16km before we reach Beni.
 Then there is another approximately five hours’ scenic drive by bus/car/van for Pokhara.
 Overnight at hotel.

 Day 18: Pokhara rest and sightseeing

 Pokhara is a remarkable place, situated at 827m, famed for its natural beauty.
-Our guide will take us around Pokhara where we will visit Phewa Lake, Barahi Temple, Devi’s Fall, Mahendra Cave, Seti Gandaki Gorge and Begnas Lake.
+Our guide will take us around Pokhara where we will visit Phewa Lake, Barahi Temple, Devi’s Fall, Mahendra Cave, Seti Gandaki Gorge, and Begnas Lake.
 You have some time in the evening to enjoy the nightlife of Pokhara.
 Overnight at hotel.